talkowski-lab/rCNV2/data_curation/genome_annotations/README.md

 This process was restricted to the subset of genome annotation tracks with statistical evidence for relevance in disease, as [described above](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/genome_annotations#identifying-annotation-classes-with-burdens-of-noncoding-rcnvs).

 All elements from significant annotations were clustered into CRBs per-chromosome using DBSCAN (a density-based clustering algorithm) with the following parameters:
-* Neighborhood distance < 5kb
+* Neighborhood distance = ±5kb
-* Minimum number of elements per cluster proportional to 10% of the total number of annotation tracks being considered (rounding down)
+* Minimum number of elements per cluster proportional to 5% of the total number of annotation tracks being considered (rounding down)
+* Minimum number of tracks with at least one element per cluster proportional to 1% of the total number of tracks being considered (rounding down)

 After clustering, CRBs were assigned the minimum start and maximum end coordinate across all their constituent elements.

 Finally, pairs of CRBs within ±10kb were merged, and we excluded CRBs meeting any of the following three criteria:
 1. \>500kb in size; or
 2. ≥30% coverage by our [CNV blacklist regions](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs); or
-3. Within ±100kb of an element from the [CNV blacklist regions](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs) that was ≥100kb in size.
+3. Within ±100kb of an element from the [CNV blacklist regions](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs) that was ≥100kb in size; or
+4. Did not overlap a hypothetically testable interval (i.e., any contiguous 100kb interval with no protein-coding exons excluded during [noncoding rCNV filtering](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#noncoding-subsets))

 #### Output files